-“Pocahontas” means “playful” or “little wanton one”… Many stories speculate that Pocahontas married one of her father’s chiefs, Kocoum, sometime between 1610 and 1613… Pocahontas has been depicted in the movies since the early days of cinema, including recently in Disney‘s 1995 animated feature (Pocahontas, with Mel Gibson as Smith) and The New World (2005, starring Colin Farrell as Smith and Q’Orianka Kilcher as Pocahontas).
+“Pocahontas” means “playful” or “little wanton one”… Many stories speculate that Pocahontas married one of her father’s chiefs, Kocoum, sometime between 1610 and 1613… Pocahontas has been depicted as a heroic figure in movies since the early days of cinema, including in Disney‘s 1995 animated feature (Pocahontas, with the voices of Irene Bedard as Pocahontas and of Mel Gibson as John Smith) and The New World (2005, starring Colin Farrell as Smith and Q’orianka Kilcher as Pocahontas)… Donald Trump has often used the term Pocahontas to taunt his political rival Elizabeth Warren.
+Warren had once listed herself as a minority in the directory of the Association of American Law Schools, saying that her family lore indicated that she was a small part Native American; Trump and other rivals have insisted that Warren was lying.
+For her part, Warren has called Trump’s use of the name a derogatory racial reference that is offensive to Native Americans.

 Copyright © 1998-2017 by Who2?, LLC.
 All rights reserved.